google/comprehensive-rust/src/concurrency/async-pitfalls/async-traits.md

 # Async Traits

-Async methods in traits are were stabilized in the 1.75 release.
+Async methods in traits are were stabilized in the 1.75 release (December 2023).
 This required support for using return-position `impl Trait` in traits, as the desugaring for `async fn` includes `-> impl Future<Output = ...>`.

 However, even with the native support, there are some pitfalls around `async fn`: